JayRmz/HackRank-30Days/README.md

 If n is even and in the inclusive range of 6 to 20, print Weird If n is even and greater than 20, print Not Weird Complete the stub code provided in your editor to print whether or not n is weird.

+## Day 4 - Class vs. Instance

+### Task
+Write a Person class with an instance variable, , and a constructor that takes an integer, , as a parameter.
+The constructor must assign  to  after confirming the argument passed as  is not negative; if a negative argument is passed as , the constructor should set  to  and print Age is not valid, setting age to 0..
+In addition, you must write the following instance methods:

+yearPasses() should increase the  instance variable by . amIOld() should perform the following conditional actions:
+If , print You are young..
+If  and , print You are a teenager..
+Otherwise, print You are old..
+To help you learn by example and complete this challenge, much of the code is provided for you, but you'll be writing everything in the future.
+The code that creates each instance of your Person class is in the main method.
+Don't worry if you don't understand it all quite yet!